Popular Libraries

 method, make a history request.

-training_length = 252*2 self.training_data = RollingWindow[float](training_length) history = self.History[TradeBar](self.symbol, training_length, Resolution.Daily) for trade_bar in history: self.training_data.Add(trade_bar.Close)
+# Fill a RollingWindow with 2 years of historical closing prices. training_length = 252*2 self.training_data = RollingWindow[float](training_length) history = self.history[TradeBar](self._symbol, training_length, Resolution.DAILY) for trade_bar in history: self.training_data.add(trade_bar.close)

 Define a Training Method